walwalwalides/Chedly/ChedlyQuiz_Desktop/README.md

-# ChedlyQuiz_Desktop
+# Chedly_Desktop
 ![Platforms](https://img.shields.io/badge/Supported%20platforms-Win32%20and%20Win64-red.svg)

 ![](View/Img/MainView.png)

-`ChedlyQuiz` is a complete Software Solution for Management Bird vocalization.
+`Chedly` is a complete Software Solution for Management Animal vocalization.

 **Authors:**  *WalWalWalides*
 ------

-The Software offers a new Way for better Management Bird vocalization.
+The Software offers a new Way for better Management Animal vocalization.
 That means granting increased Productivity - That promises more and better Work in less Time.

-`ChedlyQuiz` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different ways.
+`Chedly` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different ways.